mahmoudyusof/mahmoudyusof.github.io/articles/scikit-learn-pipelines.md

 ---
 ## How?
 Alright, now let's get down to business.
-In this article we'll use a fairly easy and old problem as an example, which is the [Regression problem for predicting housing prices](https://www.kaggle.com/c/home-data-for-ml-course).
+In this article we'll use a fairly easy and old problem as an example, which is the <a class="mdlink" href="https://www.kaggle.com/c/home-data-for-ml-course">Regression problem for predicting housing prices</a>.
 Download the data and you should have a `train.csv` file and a `test.csv` file, we'll load both using pandas.

 ---